- Main page

 Jeroen Darquennes

-Voices from oblivion: The forgotten richness of macrosociolinguistic debates on language maintenance and language shift.
+Voices from oblivion: The forgotten richness of macrosociolinguistic debates on language maintenance and language shift

 Salikoko Mufwene